View across Elephant Rocks. Photo Bron Anderson/DBCA

 Work completed

-• Provision of 182 standard parking bays, five disability parking bays, ten long-vehicle, 15 motorcycle and two coach bays in the Greens Pool and Elephant Rocks precincts, more than doubling previous parking capacity within the park.
+- Provision of 182 standard parking bays, five disability parking bays, 10 long-vehicle, 15 motorcycle and two coach bays in the Greens Pool and Elephant Rocks precincts, more than doubling previous parking capacity within the park.

-• Upgrade of steps and pathway access to Ellen Cove (east of Greens Pool).
+- Upgrade of steps and pathway to access the back of Greens Pool beach.

 Current and upcoming work